Quantum Annealing for Staff Scheduling in Educational Environments: Computational study

 \subsubsection{Numerical results}

-The optimization problem is solved using five independent runs on the \texttt{LeapCQMHybrid} solver.
-Remarkably, in all five executions, we obtain the same solution, which coincides with the optimal solution previously obtained using Gurobi.
-This demonstrates that our approach reaches the true optimal solution of the problem.

-The value of the objective function for each run is 0.070602.
+The optimization problem is solved using five independent runs on the \texttt{LeapCQMHybrid} solver. {All runs produce the same solution, which is equal to the optimal solution obtained with Gurobi (use as a reference to verify optimality).
+This result confirms the ability of the proposed approach to reach the optimal solution.} The value of the objective function for each run is 0.070602.
 The corresponding execution times are 21.977 s, 15.71 s, 15.066 s, 10.659 s, and 14.426 s.
 The average execution time across the five runs is approximately 15.16 s.

+Fig.~\ref{fig:schedule} presents the optimized school timetable obtained through our scheduling model.
+We observe that each class is consistently assigned to its respective school level across the week, with minimal overlaps or empty slots.
+The color-coded representation highlights how different schools and educational levels are distributed over the time periods, providing an intuitive understanding of the solution structure.

-These results indicate that \texttt{LeapCQMHybrid} not only produces high-quality solutions but also reliably reaches the optimal schedule within a reasonable computational time.
+These results indicate that {our approach} not only produces high-quality solutions but also reliably reaches the optimal schedule within a reasonable computational time.
 The consistency across multiple runs highlights the robustness of the approach and confirms its practical applicability for real-world school timetabling problems.